-1. INTRODUCTION
+I. INTRODUCTION

-The Internet has been and is still changing unexpectedly in many aspects.
-Started with elastic traffic and applications, e.g., emails and webpage downloading, we have seen significant rise in inelastic traffic, e.g., video and interactive web traffic, across the Internet.
-According to [19], from 2007 to 2009, web content traffic had increased from 41.68% to 52%, reaching more than half of the total Internet traffic.
-From a network perspective, the Internet originated from government-owned backbone networks, i.e., the ARPANET, and then evolved to a network of commercial Autonomous Systems (ASes) and Internet Service Providers (ISPs).
-Meanwhile, ISPs formed a hierarchical structure and were classified by tiers, with higher tier ISPs cover larger geographic regions and provide transit service for smaller/lower tier ISPs.
-However, recent study [17] has reported that large content providers, e.g., Google and Microsoft, are deploying their own wide-area networks so as to bring content closer to users and bypassing Tier-1 ISPs on many paths.
-This is known as the flattening phenomenon of the Internet topology.
+T HE INTERNET has been and is still changing unexpectedly in many aspects.
+Starting with elastic traffic and applications, e.g., e-mails and Web page downloading, we have seen a significant rise in inelastic traffic, e.g., video and interactive Web traffic, across the Internet.
+According to [21], from 2007 to 2009, Web content traffic had increased from 41.68% to 52%, reaching more than half of the total Internet traffic.
+From a network perspective, the Internet originated from government-owned backbone networks, i.e., the ARPANET, and then evolved to a network of commercial autonomous systems (ASs) and Internet service providers (ISPs).
+Meanwhile, ISPs formed a hierarchical structure and were classified by tiers, with higher-tier ISPs covering larger geographic regions and providing transit service for smaller/lower-tier ISPs.
+However, a